Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 "Fishy" smell

-At large doses some report a fishy body odor (trimethylamine) and GI upset — the practical ceiling for most people.
+At large doses some report a fishy body odor (trimethylamine) and GI upset — the practical ceiling for most people, well below where any organ-level harm has been shown.

 Side Effects & Who Should Be Careful